AntoniosCG7/ProductiTube/README.md

 ## 🚀 Usage

-1. **Click the ProductiTube icon** in your Chrome toolbar
+1. Click the ProductiTube icon in your Chrome toolbar
-2. **Controls tab** — Toggle features on/off
+2. Use the Controls tab to toggle features on/off
-3. **Limits tab** — Set time limits for video categories
+3. Use the Limits tab to create categories and set daily limits

-Changes take effect immediately.
-Refresh the page if needed.
+4. Changes take effect immediately

 ## 🔒 Privacy